H.R.6091 - Department of the Interior, Environment, and Related Agencies Appropriations Act, 2013112th Congress (2011-2012)

 (Sec.
 109) Requires, beginning July 1, 2008, any funds (except for construction funds) held by a P.L.
 100-297 tribally controlled grant school or a P.L.
 93-638 tribally controlled contract school, upon retrocession to or re-assumption by the BIE, to remain available for a five-year period for the benefit of the programs approved for such a school on October 1, 1995.

 (Sec.
 110) Authorizes the Secretary of the Interior to enter into certain multiyear cooperative agreements with nonprofits and other appropriate entities, and certain multiyear contracts for the long-term care and maintenance of excess wild free roaming horses and burros by nonprofits and other appropriate entities on private lands.
 Limits such an agreement or contract to ten years, subject to renewal at the discretion of the Secretary.

 (Sec.
-111) Directs the USFWS, in carrying out responsibilities to protect threatened and endangered species of salmon, to implement a system of mass marketing of salmonid stocks, intended for harvest, that are released from federally operated or financed hatcheries.
+111) Directs the USFWS, in carrying out responsibilities to protect threatened and endangered species of salmon, to implement a system of mass marking of salmonid stocks, intended for harvest, that are released from federally operated or financed hatcheries.

 Permits consideration of an issue in the judicial review of such decision only if such issue was raised in such administrative review process.

 (Sec.
 113) Prohibits, during FY2013-FY2014, the trailing of livestock across public lands and the implementation of trailing practices by the BLM from being subject to review under the National Environmental Policy Act of 1969 (NEPA).
 Prohibits trailing or crossing authorizations across public lands from being subject to protest or appeal under specified federal regulations.